ros/urdfdom/specification/README.md

 You can see that the root element of the URDF format is a `<robot>` element.

+## `<robot>` element

+The robot element describes all properties of a robot.
+For details on the root description format, check out the [robot elements](./robot.md) page.

 ## `<link>`  element

 For details on the link description format, check out the [link elements](./link.md) page.

 ## `<joint>`  element

 For details on the joint description format, check out the [joint elements](./joint.md) page.